tolicodes/articles/wip/api-scraping.md

 }
 ```

-Now we actually need to write the `process` function that starts off the process
+Now we actually need to write the `process` function that starts off the process.
+Essentially we have an async `while` loop, that

 ```
 moveLists(item, from, to) {
   this[to].push(item);
   this[from].splice(this[from].indexOf(item), 1);
 }

 async processNextItem() {
    if (!this.queued.length) { return  false; }

    this.moveLists(this.queued[0], 'queued', 'pending');